Ughele language: Pronouns and person marking

-Personal pronouns predominate in terms of quantity; there are six types of pronoun forms: independent pronouns, preverbal subject partial clitics, postverbal subject pronouns, object clitics, preposed possessive pronouns and attributive suffixes (Frostad, 2012, p.
-81-88).
+Personal pronouns predominate in terms of quantity; there are six types of pronoun forms: independent pronouns, preverbal subject partial clitics, postverbal subject pronouns, object clitics, preposed possessive pronouns and attributive suffixes.
 Personal pronouns are marked for number and clusivity.
-In each of these types, distinctions are made between singular and plural forms, as well as first, second, and third person (Frostad, 2012, p.
-81).
-Inclusive and exclusive forms for first-person plural are separated; the inclusive form extends to include the addressee whereas the addressee is then excluded from the extension of the exclusive form (Frostad, 2012, p.
-81).
-There are partial formal similarities, and in some cases a complete overlap of forms between the types (Frostad, 2012, p.
-81).
+In each of these types, distinctions are made between singular and plural forms, as well as first, second, and third person.
+Inclusive and exclusive forms for first-person plural are separated; the inclusive form extends to include the addressee whereas the addressee is then excluded from the extension of the exclusive form.
+There are partial formal similarities, and in some cases a complete overlap of forms between the types.
 The table below is an overview of the various types of personal pronouns.

 Personal pronouns in Ughele can occupy various positions throughout the clause, with some types being more restricted in their use than others.

 Independent pronouns

-Independent pronouns may act as the head of a noun phrase, taking on the forms of subject, direct object, or indirect object as a complement to prepositions (Frostad, 2012, p.
-81).
+Independent pronouns may act as the head of a noun phrase, taking on the forms of subject, direct object, or indirect object as a complement to prepositions.
 They may also appear in possessive constructions.

 Above is an example of the third-person plural pronoun rie and first-person plural exclusive pronoun ghita in noun phrases headed by pronouns.
-The numeral modifier ka ru follows the pronoun head, whereas it would typically precede a noun head (Frostad, 2012, p.
-82).
+The numeral modifier ka ru follows the pronoun head, whereas it would typically precede a noun head.

-Ughele has object marking clitics and two different sets of subject markers, and these occur in specific fixed positions relative to the verb (Frostad, 2012, 169).
+Ughele has object marking clitics and two different sets of subject markers, and these occur in specific fixed positions relative to the verb.

 Object clitics

-Object clitics are pronominal forms, which only occur with verb stems and only mark direct object (Frostad, 2012, 85).
+Object clitics are pronominal forms, which only occur with verb stems and only mark direct object.

-Transitive verbs rarely occur without object marking clitics (Frostad, 2012, p.
-169), and are either attached directly to the verb stem (2), or follow the transitive suffix, either –i (3) or –ni (4).
+Transitive verbs rarely occur without object marking clitics, and are either attached directly to the verb stem (2), or follow the transitive suffix, either –i (3) or –ni (4).